-Lort Smith Pet Therapy (previously known as PALS) has been running for over 30 years and is a free community service.
-The program coordinates visits to hospitals, aged-care facilities, disability services and other centres across Melbourne, by volunteers accompanied by their own specially assessed and approved dogs.
-The program’s aim is to improve the wellbeing of patients/residents through positive contact with visiting volunteers and their dogs.
+The Lort Smith Pet Therapy Program has been running for over 35 years and is a free community service.
+The program coordinates visits to hospitals, aged-care facilities, youth services and other settings across Melbourne, by volunteers accompanied by their own specially assessed and approved dogs.
+The program aims is to improve the wellbeing of patients/residents through positive contact with visiting volunteers and their dogs.

 At Lort Smith we believe in and promote the benefits of the human–animal bond which goes beyond companionship.
 This bond refers to the strong positive interaction that exists between humans and animals – the special cohesive relationship that enhances human quality of life and has the power to heal.
 The therapeutic benefits of the human–animal bond are well documented, and can include emotional, psychological, physical and spiritual benefits.

 Not everyone can have a pet, particularly patients and residents in aged-care, hospitals, disability services and other facilities.
 Our pet therapy program fills that void, albeit temporarily, by sharing the love of an animal.

 Watch our pet therapy video and see the impact it has on our community.